Titre Testing For Dogs Explained

 - Once the body recovers, the immune system remembers the germ.

 - If the germ invades again, the body can recognise it and quickly send out the right antibodies to fight the infection.

-Once the body has fought a disease there is a certain amount of protection against against that disease.
+Once the body has fought a disease there is a certain amount of protection against that disease.
 This is called immunity.

 In many cases, immunity lasts a lifetime.

 The body can take a while to activate the immune system.
 Especially the first time it sees a germ.
 Vaccination speeds this process up in a safe and controlled manner.

 Vaccines protect the body by inducing mechanisms (cells or molecules) that are capable of rapidly controlling replicating germs, or inactivating the germ’s toxic components.